DigitalSQR/fhir-ips-kit/docs/faq/ips-vs-ehr.md

 ---
 layout: default
 parent: IPS FAQ
-nav_order: 1
+nav_order: 3
-title: Can the IPS be used as an EHR?
+title: Can the IPS be used as a model for the EHR?
 ---

-### Can the IPS be used as an EHR?
+## Can the IPS be used as an EHR?

-Well, no
+(To do)